My-School-Projects/Notes--Spring-2018/History/Notes 2-15.md

       + All throughout the south and midwest, troubled farmers joined their local farmers' alliance
       + The first farmers' alliance was formed in 1880
       + By 1890 they were spread across the south and midwest
-      + Farmers' alliances started publishing their own newspapers, which dramaticized the problems they were experienced
+      + Farmers' alliances started publishing their own newspapers, which dramaticized the problems they were experiencing
       + Farmers started organizing grass-roots events
          + They would have giant picnicks with populist rallies at the end
       + Women were very active in this program